metalcarratt/ministry/ls/Numbers/msg21.md

 His people did not know his purpose not care for it. they cared only for their own situation, need and security. they also did not confess their weakness or humble themsleves before Him. this caused God to abhor them.

+> As human beings we need to be concerned for our daily life, our jobs, our safety,
+> and our security.
+But we should not forget that God's enemy, Satan, is hidden behind
+> the scene and that the real issue on earth today is a matter not betwen God and man
+> but between God and Satan.
+Thus if we only care for our existence, security, safety,
+> peace, and future, we may become and abhorence in the eyes of God.
+>
+> ...
+>
+> Surely we are God's children, and God is for us.
+But for whom are we?
+Some
+> Christians give no thought to God's interest, God's gain, of God's suffering.
+> They think and speak only about themselves and their security.
+Among worldly
+> people today, security is a big idol.
+Everything they do is for their security.
+> For their security they study diligently and work hard.
+Some even fear God and
+> believe in Christ for their own security.